 - 6 tablespoons sour cream

 - Place roast in a 5-qt. slow cooker.
 Top with onion.
 Combine the ketchup, root beer, vinegar, Worcestershire, hot sauce, salt, pepper and mustard; pour over top.
-Cover and cook on low for 6 to 8 hours or until meat is tender.
+Cover and cook on low until meat is tender, 6-8 hours.

 - Remove pork; shred meat with two forks.
 Skim fat from cooking juices; transfer to a large saucepan.
 Bring liquid to a boil.
 Combine cornstarch and water until smooth; gradually stir into the pan.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, 2 minutes.
 Return meat to cooking juices; heat through.

 - With a sharp knife, cut an "X" in each potato; fluff with a fork.
-Top each with butter and pork mixture; sprinkle with cheese.
-Top with sour cream.
-Yield: 6 servings.
+Top each with butter and pork mixture; top with sour cream.
+Sprinkle with cheese and, if desired, green onions.